arparaschiv/solar-coronal-inversion/docs/source/inputvars.rst

 	Spatial (x,y) or spectral (w) platescale sampling along a direction.

 	``*keys to linpolref [] float``
-	(0, 2\ :math:`{\pi}`) range; Direction of reference for the linear polarization.
-This is a physical convention based on the fixed orientation of a spectrograph retarder. ``linpolref`` = 0 implies the direction is corresponding to a horizontal axis, analogous to the unit circle reference.
+	(0, 2\ :math:`{\pi}`) range; Direction of database reference for the linear polarization. ``linpolref`` = 0 implies the direction is corresponding to a horizontal axis, analogous to the unit circle reference.
 Direction is trigonometric.
 The units are in radians.
+This is controlled via *ctrlparams*.

 	``*keys to instwidth [] float``
 	Measure of the utilized instrument's intrinsic line broadening coefficient.
-The units are in nm or km s\ :math:`^{-1}`.
+The units are in nm.
+This is controlled via *ctrlparams*.

 	``*keys to nline [] int``
 	Number of targeted lines; CLEDB can accept 1-line or 2-line observations.